ylyamin/RT-Thread-on-Allwinner-D1H/documentation/lcd_driver.md

 ```
 </details>

-Now is not stuck but is not any confirmation is work.
+Now is Not stuck but display still blank.<br>

-When run test command:
+Try run test command:
 ```sh
 lcd_draw_point 100 100
 ```
-Nothing show in dispaly
+Nothing shown in display.
+So I do conclusion is not work properly.

-## Example in Linux
+### Example in Linux

-So RTT sunxi-hal not affect display lets look how it work in Linux.<br>
+So looks like RTT sunxi-hal do something with display but is not run properly.
+Need to look to code that run in correctly. lets look how it work in Linux.<br>
+First need to find proper Linux version.<br>
-In Clockworkpi wiki https://github.com/clockworkpi/DevTerm/wiki/Create-DevTerm-R01-OS-image-from-scratch#how-to-compile-kernel says they used https://github.com/cuu/last_linux-5.4.git "it is a mirror kernel code from tina_d1_h of all winner with all patched for devterm R-01"
+In Clockworkpi wiki https://github.com/clockworkpi/DevTerm/wiki/Create-DevTerm-R01-OS-image-from-scratch#how-to-compile-kernel says they used https://github.com/cuu/last_linux-5.4.git<br>
+"it is a mirror kernel code from tina_d1_h of all winner with all patched for devterm R-01"

 And also looking to Clockworkpi repository is have patch for display https://github.com/clockworkpi/DevTerm/blob/main/Code/patch/d1/disp.patch that affect file linux/drivers/video/fbdev/sunxi/disp2/disp/dev_fb.c